 The name Camifart first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Comberford, in Staffordshire having derived from the Old English elements cumbre and ford, and meant "ford of the Britons."

 The surname Camifart was first found in Staffordshire at Comberford, a small village that dates back to 1187 when it was first listed as Cumbreford.

-Important Dates for the Camifart family
+Early History of the Camifart family

 This web page shows only a small excerpt of our Camifart research.
 Another 77 words (6 lines of text) are included under the topic Early Camifart History in all our PDF Extended History products and printed products wherever possible.